jeremyfelt/Instapaper-Liked-Article-Posts/readme.txt

 Tested up to: 3.3
 Stable tag: 0.3

-Checks your Instapaper 'Liked' article RSS feed and creates new posts with that data.
+Checks your Instapaper 'Liked' article RSS feed and creates new posts.
 Another step towards owning your data.

 == Description ==